Filed under: Anarchist Movement, Critique, US

 For many Americans this is the hardest thing to understand and to come to grasps with.
 That in order to actually create anything resembling a “democratic society” we would have to employ largely undemocratic means.
 If we don’t want to be poor, we must take over the means of existence from the rich.
 If we don’t want the environment to be destroyed, we must destroy the capitalist economy.
 If we don’t want a police state, we must confront and abolish the courts, police, and prisons in every aspect of our lives.
 None of this can be done through the vote or through sitting down at the table of politics with the rich and powerful.

-We have to build something much different that support for a candidate.
+We have to build something much different than just support for a candidate.
 We have to build something that can make a real revolution.
 That can create a different way of life.
 We have to breathe into existence a movement that exists outside of the framework of politics as we know it.

 Building the Force that We Need to Survive